 The distribution from the Cape Peninsula to around Riversdale is mainly confined to clay soil flats and slopes.
 This region receives its rain in winter.
 The plant is winter growing, also flowering in winter and spring.
 This one was seen in Fernkloof during October.

-The species is not considered threatened in habitat early in the twenty first century (Privett and Lutzeyer, 2010; www.pacificbulbsociety.org; www.redlist.sanbi.org).
+The species is not considered to be threatened in its habitat early in the twenty first century (Privett and Lutzeyer, 2010; www.pacificbulbsociety.org; www.redlist.sanbi.org).